 Wow, what a phone call!
-I’ve just been speaking to Australia’s number one rapper, 360, known to his friends and family simply as Matt.
-We discussed everything from his life inspirations and recent emotional engagement to some of the passions behind his music and where he sees himself in the future.
-Here’s what he had to say
+We’ve just been speaking to Australia’s number one rapper, 360 — known to his friends and family simply as Matt.
+We discussed everything from his life inspirations and recent emotional engagement to the passions behind his music and where he sees himself in the future.
+Here’s what he had to say.

-Well, it was the night before Valentine’s.
-I was in Sydney at the time, and I received a text message from Crystal asking if I wanted to exchange Valentine’s prezzies.
-So, I went and sorted out a ring and stuff.
-By the time I got back to the hotel where we were staying, she was asleep, and I had to wake her up.
+Well, it was the night before Valentine’s Day.
+I was in Sydney at the time and received a text from Crystal asking if I wanted to exchange Valentine’s presents.
+So I went and sorted out a ring and everything.
+By the time I got back to the hotel where we were staying, she was asleep and I had to wake her up.
 I was nervous as hell.

 So cute!